albenoit/DeepLearningTools/README.md

 ### install singularity (as root) :
   * debian installation : https://wiki.debian.org/singularity
 ### build the image with GPU (as root):
-  * build a custom image with the provided *tf2_addons.def* file that includes all python packages to build the container :
+  * build a custom image with the provided *install/tf2_addons.def* file that includes all python packages to build the container :
-  * the tf_server.def file is also provided to build a tensorflow model server container.
+  * the install/tf_server.def file is also provided to build a tensorflow model server container.
 ```
-singularity build tf2_addons.sif tf2_addons.def #container for model training and validation
+singularity build tf2_addons.sif install/tf2_addons.def #container for model training and validation
-singularity build tf_server.sif tf_server.def               #container for model serving only
+singularity build tf_server.sif install/tf_server.def               #container for model serving only
 ```
 ### run the image (as standard user):
-  * open a shell on this container, bind to your system folders of interest : `singularity shell --nv --bind /path/to/your/DeepLearningTools/:DeepLearningTools/ tf_nv_addons.sif`
+  * open a shell on this container, bind to your system folders of interest : `singularity shell --nv --bind /path/to/your/DeepLearningTools/:DeepLearningTools/ tf2_addons.sif`
   * run the framework, for example on the curve fitting example: `cd /DeepLearningTools/` followed by `python experiments_manager.py --usersettings examples/regression/mysettings_curve_fitting.py`
   * if the gpu is not found (error such as `libcuda reported version is: Invalid argument: expected %d.%d, %d.%d.%d, or %d.%d.%d.%d form for driver version; got "1"`, sometimes, NVIDIA module should be reloaded after a suspend period.
 Recover it using command `nvidia-modprobe -u -c=0`